6 cyber security tips to protect your company’s data

 3. Be serious about passwords and authentication

 You must have heard this warning a hundred times before.
 Yet, many people still do not follow it which explains why most accounts get broken because of an easy-to-create-and-remember password.
 Aside from using a password manager to create strong and unique passwords for each of your accounts, you also have to make sure to change your passwords frequently.
 Never reuse an old password, and never use the same password for more than one account.
 It is essential that you and your employees don’t keep any passwords on paper, in a text file, or in the cloud.
 In addition, complement your password policy with a two-factor authentication requirement to access services with sensitive company information.
+See here some tips on how to set up a strong password.

 4. Install an antivirus and keep it updated